 Local On-Campus Testing

-Students are provided the necessary materials, log-in information, instructions via email and required to fax results to our Testing Coordinator immediately after completion.
+Students are provided the necessary materials, login information, instructions via email and are required to fax results to our Testing Coordinator immediately after completion.
 This remote option is given a time limit and will not be considered completed until results have been received.
-If you are interested in this option, please contact our Testing office at Freshman_Testing@uml.edu.
+If you are interested in this option, please click on "Schedule a Testing Appointment" and select "Off-Site Proctor Request".

 Students who have a documented learning disability should contact the Office of Disability Services via email at Disability@uml.edu or call 978-934-4574.
 Testing administrators will be unable to provide individualized academic accommodations until this office has been contacted.